Kazuya Miyagawa, MD, PhD

-> Pin-I Chen, PhD, postdoctoral fellow focuses on a sub-category of pulmonary hypertension associated with abuse of amphetamine derivatives.
+Pin-I Chen, PhD, focused on a sub-category of pulmonary hypertension associated with abuse of amphetamine derivatives.
 She has elucidated the signaling mechanism whereby these compounds subvert cell survival, and amplify inflammatory responses and DNA damage.
-She is also establishing an animal model with chronic infusion of amphetamine.
+She established an animal model with chronic infusion of amphetamine.

-> Top Figure: A schematic model showing amphetamine-induced GPCR signaling cross-talk with endothelial cell survival pathways and inflammatory responses via recruitment of β-arrestin platforms.
+Top Figure: A schematic model showing amphetamine-induced GPCR signaling cross-talk with endothelial cell survival pathways and inflammatory responses via recruitment of β-arrestin platforms.

 Bottom Figure: Red: 53BP1, the protein recruited to a focus of DNA damage.
 Green: phospho gammaH2AX an indicator of DNA damage.
 Yellow: overlap of 53BP1 and phospho gammaH2AX.
 The micrographs demonstrate that DNA damage in endothelial cells induced by Doxorubicin (Dox) is amplified by amphetamine (AMPH).

 Lingli Wang, MD

 Lingli Wang, MD, Senior Life Science Research Associate (Lab Manager) is creating genetically modified mice to conditionally delete and fate map cells to be used in investigating pulmonary hypertension pathophysiology.
 She has investigated the role of BMPR2 in the smooth muscle cells of the vessel wall and found that these cells are hypocontractile and hyperproliferative owing to impaired RhoA and heightened beta catenin.

 PASMCs INVOLVING SEVERE OBLITERATION OF PA IN PAH